L-1B Visa To Green Card: Everything You Need To Know

 L-1B to Green Card Processing Time

-The I-140 has an average processing time of 6 months depending on the Service Center that is processing your petition.
-Once your petition is filed, however, you will need to wait until the priority date is current.
-For EB-1 and some EB-2 areas, there is no wait time.
+• Priority Date – Once your petition is filed, you will need to wait until the priority date is current.
+For the EB-1, there is no wait time.
 However, for most others, there will be a waiting period of anywhere from a few months to several years.

 A Breakdown of the I-485 Processing Time